Description

 Feeding

 Give the bird fresh fruits, pelleted supplements, and vegetables rich in beta-carotene (fresh kale and cooked potatoes).
-Occasional treats like bread, sprouts, and salads, hemp are also recommended.
+Occasional treats like bread, sprouts, salads, and hemp are also recommended.

 Don’t give the bird caffeinated or alcoholic products, salted foods, uncooked beans, asparagus, onions, chocolate, and avocado, as they are highly toxic for parrots.